santoshjoshigithub/udacity/data_engineering/01_data_modelling_sql/project/README.md

 - Go to the launcher in the Jupyter lab of Udacity project enviroment.
 - Open the Terminal and run create_tables.py (>python create_tables.py and then hit run)
 - You can execute create_tables.py file from the terminal whenever you start data loading, this will drop and recreate all the tables again for you.
 - Sometimes you may encounter errors while running create_tables.py, it probably coz of the existing connection open, then go to any of the notebook file and restart the kernel, this will reset the connection and the error probably would vanish.
+"Error Example: psycopg2.OperationalError: sparkifydb is being accessed by another user..."
 - To load data from the JSON files, runetl.py file from the terminal.
 - For verification of the data, use test.ipynb file and see if data has been loaded or not.